jhe16/jhe16.github.io/_pages/publications.md

 # Refereed Publications
 ----

+S: Students are advised by me at ShanghaiTech University.

 \[P18\] Poster: Whether We Are Good Enough to Detect Server-Side Request Forgeries in PHP-native Applications?<br/>
 Yuchen Ji, Ting Dai, Yutian Tang, and <b>Jingzhu He</b>. <br/>
 Proc. of ACM Conference on Computer and Communications Security (<b>CCS</b>), <i>Poster Session</i>, 2024.